Francisco de Paula Argolo

-Francisco de Paula Argolo was a Brazilian Marshal of the Paraguayan War, the Federalist Revolution and the Vaccine Revolt.
+Francisco de Paula Argolo (January 28, 1847 – February 11, 1930) was a Brazilian Marshal of the Paraguayan War, the Federalist Revolution and the Vaccine Revolt.
 He served as the 9th and 13th Minister of War of Brazil and was a deputy of Bahia after the Proclamation of the Republic.

 Early Military Career

 He was the son of Colonel Paulo de Argolo Queirós and Gracinda de Melo e Silva.
 His father was a veteran of the Cisplatine War.
-His uncle, General Alexandre Gomes de Argolo Ferrão, Baron of Cajaíba, participated in the War of Independence of Brazil and in the Cisplatine War.
+His uncle, General Alexandre Gomes de Argolo Ferrão, Baron of Cajaíba, participated in the Brazilian War of Independence and in the Cisplatine War.
 His cousin, General Alexandre Gomes de Argolo Ferrão Filho, Viscount of Itaparica, fought in the Paraguayan War.
 His brother, Captain Paulo de Argolo Queirós, was killed at the Battle of Itororó during the war.